tira-io/ir-experiment-platform/ir-datasets/tutorial/README.md

 For more details on the internals, please have a look at the [corresponding documentation of the PyTerrier starter](../../tira-ir-starters/pyterrier#developing-retrieval-approaches-in-declarative-pyterrier-pipelines).

-## Milestone 3: Analysis – How to analyze the retrieval system's performance
+## Analysis – How to analyze the retrieval system's performance

 To cover the last step of frequent IR experiments, we have to analyse the results.
 This tutorial covers both a qualitative and a quantitative analysis.